David Chase’s saga of an American family begins.

 - JFK’s hat, which is in Tony’s possession, will appear again in Season 5

-- Emil Kolar, the series’ first murder victim, will appear again in both dream and as a dug-up corpse
+- Emil Kolar, the series’ first murder victim, will appear again in a dream and then again as a dug-up corpse

 - The Pilot (called “The Sopranos” on the DVD release) was shot 1.5 years before it aired on HBO, and that might account for some of the differences between this episode and the rest of Season One.
 (For example, “Father Phil” and “Irina” are played by different actors.)